-- 1550 incidents of school shooting, defined as shots fired on school property - 163 active shooter events, defined as 4 or more people shot - 729 deaths and 2076 injuries
+- 1550 incidents of school shooting, defined as shots fired on school property - 163 active shooter events, defined as 4 or more people shot - 729 deaths and 2076 injuries frequent.

-Active Shooter Events in schools are becoming more frequent.
 In 2020 and 2021, there were 190 active shooter events in schools despite many schools holding fewer inperson school days during the pandemic.